 Note!

-Pull the front hand guard towards the front handle.
-The chain brake is now disengaged.
-Your saw is ready for use
+Reactivate the chain brake by pushing the front hand guard back towards the front handle.
+The chain saw is now ready for use.

 WARNING!
 Long term inhalation of the engine's exhaust fumes, chain oil mist and dust from sawdust can represent a health risk.